prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 `resets()` does not apply to delta metrics, however, so will return no results plus a warning in this case.

 While the intention is to eventually use `rate()`/`increase()` etc. for both delta and cumulative metrics, initially experimental functions prefixed with `delta_` will be introduced behind a delta-support feature flag.
 This is to make it clear that these are experimental and the logic could change as we start seeing how they work in real-world scenarios.
-In the long run, we’d move the logic into `rate()`.
+In the long run, we’d move the logic into `rate()` etc..

-#### Guessing start and end of series
+#### rate() calculation

+TODO: write some code to make this clearer

+In general: `sum of all sample values / (last sample ts - first sample start ts)) * range`.
+If the start time of the first sample is outside the range, truncate the first sample.

 The current `rate()`/`increase()` implementations guess if the series starts or ends within the range, and if so, reduces the interval it extrapolates to.
 The guess is based on the gaps between gaps and the boundaries on the range.

 With sparse delta series, a long gap to a boundary is not very meaningful.
 The series could be ongoing but if there are no new increments to the metric then there could be a long gap between ingested samples.
-Therefore the delta implementation of `rate()`/`increase()` will not try and guess when a series starts and ends.
-Instead, it will always assume the series is ongoing for the whole range and always extrapolate to the whole range.

-This could inflate the value of the series, which can be especially problematic during rollouts when old series are replaced by new ones.
+We could just not try and predict the start/end of the series and assume the series continues to extend to beyond the samples in the range.
+However, not predicting the start and end of the series could inflate the rate/increase value, which can be especially problematic during rollouts when old series are replaced by new ones.

+Assuming `rate()` only has information about the sample within the range, guessing the start and end of series is probably the least worst option - this will at least work in delta cases where the samples are continuously ingested.
+To predict if a series has started ended in the range, check if the timestamp of the last sample are within 1.1x of an interval between their respective boundaries (aligns with the cumulative check for start/end of a series).

-As part of the implementation, experiment with heuristics to try and improve this (e.g. if intervals between samples are regular and there are than X samples, assume the samples are continuously ingested and therefore a gap would mean the series ended).
+As part of the implementation process, experiment with heuristics to try and improve this (e.g. if intervals between samples are regular and there are than X samples, assume the samples are continuously ingested and therefore a gap would mean the series ended).
 This would make the calculation more complex, however.

-#### `rate()`/`increase()` calculation

-When CT-per-sample is introduced, there will be more information that could be used to more accurately calculate the rate (specifically, the first sample can be taken into account).
-Therefore the calculation differs depending on whether there is a CT within the sample.

-TODO: write code for these implementations to make it clearer

-*Without CT-per-sample rate()/increase()*

-`(sum of second to last samples / (last sample ts - first sample ts))` (multiply by range if `increase()`)

-We ignore the value of the first sample as we do not know when it started.

-*With CT-per-sample rate()/increase()*

-In this case, we don’t need to guess where the series started.
-As we have CT-per-sample, if a sample is before the range start, it can't be within in the range at all.
-We still cannot tell if there is a sample that overlaps with the end range, however.
+With CT-per-sample, we do not need to predict the start of the series, as if a sample is before the range start, it can't be within in the range at all.

-1. If the start time of the first sample is outside the range, truncate the sample so we only take into account of the value within the range:
-    * `first sample value = first sample value * (first sample interval - (range start ts - first sample start ts))`
-    * `first sample value ts = range start ts`
-2. Calculate rate: `(sum of all samples / (last sample ts - range start ts))`
-    * Multiply by `range end ts - max(range start ts, first sample start ts)` for `increase()`.

-#### Non-extrapolation
+#### Non-approximation

-There may be cases where extrapolating to get the rate/increase over the selected range is unwanted for delta metrics.
-Extrapolation may work worse for deltas since we do not try and guess when series start and end.
+There may be cases where approximating the rate/increase over the selected range is unwanted for delta metrics.
+Approximation may work worse for deltas since we do not try and guess when series start and end.

-Users may prefer "non-extrapolation" behaviour that just gives them the sum of the sample values within the range.
+Users may prefer "non-approximating" behaviour that just gives them the sum of the sample values within the range.
 This can be accomplished with `sum_over_time()`.
 Note that this does not accurately give them the increase within the range.

 As an example: